sondrefossaa/HiveLink/docs/AD_SETUP.md

 - [ ] Google AdSense account approved
 - [ ] AdSense Publisher ID configured
 - [ ] Ad units created in AdSense
-- [ ] Rewarded video ad provider configured (Unity Ads, Ad Manager, or AdMob)
+- [ ] Rewarded video ad provider configured (Google Ad Manager or AdMob)
 - [ ] Environment variables set in production (Vercel, etc.)
 - [ ] Test ads in production environment
 - [ ] Monitor ad performance in provider dashboards

 ## Ad Provider Priority

-The system tries providers in this order:
+The system uses Google Ads only and tries providers in this order:
-1. Unity Ads (if configured)
+1. **Google Ad Manager** (if configured) - **Best for web, works on desktop browsers AND mobile web browsers**
-2. Google Ad Manager (if configured)
+2. **Google AdMob** (if configured) - Works on mobile web and desktop browsers (requires SDK setup)
-3. AdMob (if configured)
+3. **Mock ads** (fallback for development)

-4. Mock ads (fallback)
+**Mobile Support**: Google Ad Manager rewarded video ads work on mobile web browsers (Safari on iOS, Chrome on Android, etc.) - no native app required.
+The same code works on all devices.

 ## Troubleshooting